AireshBhat/OOP_Project/README.md

 ## Flow of the Project

-* The program starts with the login frame.
+* The program starts with the main class
+* The main class instantiates an object of the fileControl class and then uses the openLoginScreen function to open the login frame.
+* The program then moves to the login frame
 * The user then either logs in or sign's up.
   * On Signup, information of the user is taken and stored in a file and then rerouted to login.
   * On login the user is taken to the next screen.